Tuesday, June 11, 2024

 I took the photo above titled Washington Sea Eagle from the 1994 reprinting of the First Royal Octavo Edition of Audubon's Birds of America, Introduction copyright © 1994 W.S.
 Konecky Associates and published by Thunder Bay Press, San Diego, CA. The story of Audubon's infamous and fraudulent bird discovery, originally he named it the Bird of Washington, is well-told by Kaufman.
 Audubon stuck with his story of this bird his whole life, hence its appearance in the First Royal Octavo Edition.

 One thing that will strike any modern day birder, like a sucker punch to the gut, was how many birds there were in Audubon's day.
 In the early days of the founding and settling of this country the bird population must have been just extraordinary.
-When I struggle now to find a Hairy Woodpecker or a Field Sparrow or a .... you name it, I am shaken to my core.
+When I struggle now to find a Hairy Woodpecker or a Field Sparrow or a ... you name it, I am shaken to my core.
 What have we done and continue to do with so little insight into the consequences?
 Kaufman writes about this, clear-eyed, in chapters 10, 11 and 12.
 Throughout the book, we recognize all of the names of the men who had birds named after them and how obsequious these honorifics were.
 Kaufman writes about a PhD student, Robert Driver, and his 2018 proposal to rename the McCown Longspur and puts this into historical context.
 Initially, Driver's proposal was dismissed out of hand by the American Ornithological Society (AOS).
 He did not give up.
 With the help of the chair of the AOS checklist committee, Dr. Terry Chester, Driver drafted a new proposal that passed in 2020 and "the erstwhile McCown's Longspur was officially renamed Thick-billed Longspur" (page 331).
 The American Ornithological Society (AOS) made history when, on November 1, 2023, it voted to change all 236 honorific bird names.
-Perhaps other current history pushed this to happen, but I like to think that Robert Driver's contribution hurried it along.
+Perhaps other current history also pushed this to happen, but I like to think that Robert Driver's contribution hurried it along.

 Not to sell short my own review, I include here the New York Times review, Uncovering What Audubon Missed, and What he Made Up, by Benjamin P. Russell, May 8, 2024.

 I don't want to end my review with the New York Times review, so I'll share a final thought that occurred to me as I was reading.
-Given the history Kaufman covers in The Birds That Audubon Missed, both past and current, the explosive growth of birding as a hobby in the US and worldwide, the understanding of the impact of human caused habitat destruction and climate change on the animal creatures we share this planet with, and much more, I recommend Kenn Kaufman's book be nominated to receive the nonfiction Pulitzer Prize.
+Given the history Kaufman covers in The Birds That Audubon Missed, both past and current, the explosive growth of birding as a hobby in the US and worldwide, the understanding of the impact of human caused habitat destruction and climate change on the animal creatures we share this planet with, and more, I recommend Kenn Kaufman's book be nominated to receive a nonfiction Pulitzer Prize.
 No, it's not about war, economics, national politics or geopolitics, the drug crisis or other frequently recognized topics of writing.
 (Washington Post journalists Robert Samuels and Toluse Olorunnipa won the 2023 nonfiction prize for “His Name is George Floyd").
 Please, hear me out; all of these topics are enormously important and sell a lot of books.
 But we are also saturated.
 It's time to have a change to the constant drumbeat we are subjected to every time we read a newspaper or watch the nightly news.
-If it were up to me, and it's not, I would nominate and vote for The Birds That Audubon Missed to receive the 2024 non-fiction Pulitzer Prize.
+If it were up to me, and it's not, I would nominate and vote for The Birds That Audubon Missed to receive one of the 2024 non-fiction Pulitzer Prizes.
 It's time that Kenn Kaufman's excellent literary and topical writing be recognized with a major prize.
 We can go back to all of the other topics in 2025.
 Indeed, in 2025, the other topics will be inescapable.

 1. Audubon's Birds of America: Containing All of the Original Plates Reprinted from the First Royal Octavo Edition.
 Introduction copyright ©1994 W.S.
 Konecky Associates.
 Published by Thunder Bay Press, San Diego, CA.